pileofwolves/finmer/README.md

 Please refer to the [editor documentation](https://docs.finmer.dev) for detailed information on the workings of the Editor, as well as a Lua script reference.

-Your custom modules and/or game content files belong to you; you are free to copy and distribute them as you see fit.